SwartzJonah/Recursion-Assignments/README.md

 # Recursion-Assignments

-Javascript recursivefunctions for assignment 1:Fibonacci sequence and assignment 2: Merge sorting a list
+Javascript recursive functions for assignment 1:Fibonacci sequence and assignment 2: Merge sorting a list